xingyuHuxingyu/LDS-BookSys-Public-Version/README.md

 # GPU-Book-Monitor-LDS
-This is a public version of LDS GPU Booksys.
+This is a public version of LDS GPU Booksys.This version is special for web explanation implementation.
 ## Note:GUI Web Explanation

 ### Directory Structure